Code of Student Rights and Responsibilities

-The term "Appeal authority" means any person or persons authorized by the Dean of Students to consider an appeal from a hearing authority’s determination that a student has violated the Code or from the consequences assigned by the Conduct Advisor.
+The term "Appeal Authority" means any person authorized by the dean of students to consider an appeal from a conduct officer and/or a hearing authority’s determination that a student has violated the Code or from the consequences assigned by the conduct officer and/or hearing authority.

 The term "Code" refers to the Code of Student Rights and Responsibilities.

-The term "Conduct Advisor" means a University official authorized by the Dean of Students to recommend consequences for students found to have violated the Code.
-The Dean may authorize a conduct advisor to serve simultaneously as a conduct advisor and the sole member or one of the members of a hearing authority.
-Nothing shall prevent the Dean from authorizing the same conduct advisor to recommend consequences in all cases.
+The term "conduct officer" means a university official authorized by the dean of students to recommend consequences for students found to have violated the Code.
+The dean may authorize a conduct officer to serve simultaneously as a conduct advisor and the sole member or one of the members of a hearing authority.
+Nothing shall prevent the dean from authorizing the same conduct officer to recommend consequences in all cases.